"Meeting individual and collective needs."

 nized leader in the field of specialty coffee and the emerging practice of corporate

 social and environmental responsibility.
-In 2006, Business Ethics magazine ranked
+Business Ethics magazine ranked

 Green Mountain Coffee Roasters #1 on its list of "100 Best Corporate Citizens" and